Yusuf-Juzar-Soni/Travel_Safe-/README.md

 3. React JS and MongoDB were used for building the frontend and backend of the GUI/ Web Application respectively.
 4. Postman was used to test the API.

+## Future Scope
+1. Integration with vaccination data can result in an even better prediction.
+2. More granularity in terms of state and cities as compared to only countries.
+3. Using dynamic data will ensure better, more up to date results.
+4. Integration with other third party websites can increase functionalities like booking flights from the same website.